25 min read

 Other protein powders often contain added sweeteners and sugars (a.k.a. carbohydrates) that are linked to exacerbate IBS.
 Research shows that those with IBS may want to avoid foods containing fructose and polyols,22 or sweeteners such as sorbitol, xylitol, and maltitol, none of which are found in our Digestive Support Protein.

 Because pea protein is derived from isolate, which means the carbohydrates are removed, it doesn’t serve as an IBS trigger.

 Pea Protein Tastes Bad

 One of the top myths about pea protein is that it tastes bad.
 An important question remains: how does pea protein taste?
 Fortunately, pea protein tastes as good as it is good for you.
 Clean Lean Protein by Nuzest has a good mouthfeel, so it’s enjoyable to drink.
 Never gritty, this smooth protein powder mixes easily into water, your favorite plant-based milk, or smoothies.

 Nuzest offers a range of flavors, too.
-You can use it as flour in baked goods, sprinkle it into your oatmeal, or stir it right into your morning coffee… the recipe possibilities are endless (and delicious)!
+You can use it as flour in baked goods (like these vegan chocolate chip cookies), sprinkle it into your oatmeal, or stir it right into your morning coffee… the recipe possibilities are endless (and delicious)!